Transportation and Logistics:

 Warehousing, Logistics & Land: Kamloops enjoys these advantages:

-- Established warehousing centre with bonded and public warehouses
+- Established warehousing centre with public warehouses

 - 8 industrial parks, some with both rail and highway access